Four held for kidnapping couple in Mancherial

-During interrogation, Sathish and others reportedly confessed to kidnapping the couple for delaying repayment of a loan of Rs 20 lakh given in phased manner to the pair to hunt “hidden treasure”.
-They revealed that they hired the couple to unearth treasure from farms in Velganur.
+During interrogations, Sathish and others confessed to kidnapping the couple for delaying repayment of a loan of Rs.20 lakh given in phased manner to the pair to hunt hidden treasure.
+They said they had hired the couple to unearth a treasure in the farms of Velganur.

 Based on a complaint received from Ravi, a kidnap case was registered against the four.
 Investigations were taken up.